Ostorlab/KB/APK_TASK_HIJACKING/recommendation.md

 Different forms of Task Hijacking vulnerabilities require different fixes:

-* Set the task affinity of the application activity to `""`(empty string) in the `<activity>` tag of the `AndroidManifest.xml` to force the activities to use a randomly generated task affinity.
+* Set the task affinity of the application activities to `""`(empty string) in the `<activity>` tag of the `AndroidManifest.xml` to force the activities to use a randomly generated task affinity, or set it at the `<application>` tag to enforce on all activities in the application.

 * Do not specify launch mode set to `singleTask` or add support for a monitoring service to detect the presence of malicious foreground tasks.